Question-Answer session that provides a birds-eye view of the Cricket Air Circuit.

 Butterfly Valve 2 is used to control the volume of air passing through the Air Circuit.
 When Butterfly Valve 2 is closed, no air is passing through the air circuit.

 Even though the butterfly valve on the front end of the system is open, it doesn’t mean air is continuously passing through the air circuit….
 It only means air can enter the air circuit.
-Butterfly Valve 2 must be open for air to flow through.
+Butterfly Valve 2 must be opened for air to flow through.

 If Butterfly Valve 2 is opened a little….
 A little air (think volume) is allowed to flow through the air circuit.
 If Butterfly Valve 2 is opened a lot….
 A massive volume of air can flow through the air circuit.
 The amount of air (in volume) allowed through the air circuit is (ideally) proportional to the amount Butterfly Valve 2 is opened.